CosmosContracts/delegations/applications/2025-1/yurbason.md

 ## Description

 Experience in the field of information technology for over 15 years.
-In my work I use only high-quality VPS\Dedicated Servers from well-known and reliable data centers - OVH Hetzner Vultr Has successfully participated in many testnets and support the work of my validators on MainNet networks (Yurbason moniker) - Certik, Fetch.Ai, Gravity-Bridge, FirmaChain, Solana, Marlin Relay Cluster, Nym MixNode, Gitopia, Haqq, Massa
+In my work I use only high-quality VPS\Dedicated Servers from well-known and reliable data centers - OVH Hetzner Vultr.
+Has successfully participated in many testnets and support the work of my validators on MainNet networks (Yurbason moniker) - Certik, Fetch.Ai, Gravity-Bridge, FirmaChain, Solana, Marlin Relay Cluster, Nym MixNode, Gitopia, Haqq, Massa

 ## Validator details